 - AM/FM/DAB+ radio

 Yaris SX adds:

 - Soft-touch instrument panel

 - LED headlights

 - ‘Fabric’ upholstery

-The Toyota Yaris was tested by ANCAP and scored a five-star safety rating in 2020.
+The Yaris wears a five-star ANCAP safety rating based on Euro NCAP tests conducted in 2020.

 The adult occupancy protection score is 86 per cent, a child occupant protection score is 87 per cent, vulnerable road user protection score is 78 per cent and a safety assist score is 87 per cent.

 - Cyclist detection (day)

 - Junction assist